BioContainers/edu/docs/what_is_biocontainers.rst

 Main components of BioContainers:
 ---------------------------------

--  `Containers <https://github.com/BioContainers/containers>`__ provides all the containers maintained by the BioContainers community and ready to be used by the community.
+-  `Docker Containers <https://github.com/BioContainers/containers>`__ provides a lit of `Dockerfile recipes` to automatically build containers in BioContainers.

+-  `Conda based Containers <https://github.com/bioconda/bioconda-recipes/>`__ provides a list of `Conda recipes` to automatically build **first a conda package** and then a docker container.

 -  `Biocontainers Registry <https://biocontainers.pro/registry>`__ is a hosted registry of all biocontainers images that are ready to be used.